Middleton Cheney: Archaeology and history

-The village's name means 'Middle farm/settlement'.
-The village was held by John de Chendut in the 12th century.
+The village's name means "middle farm" or "middle settlement".
+John de Chendut held the manor in the 12th century.

 Traces of Neolithic, Bronze Age and Roman settlements have been found in the parish.
 An open field system of farming prevailed in the parish until the 18th century.
-Parliament passed an Inclosure Act for the parish in 1769 and the parish was surveyed for its inclosure awards in 1770.
+Parliament passed the Middleton Cheney Inclosure Act 1769 (9 Geo.
+3. c.
+102 Pr.) and the parish was surveyed for its inclosure awards in 1770.
 There is a row of 19th-century almshouses on the former main road through the village.

-In 1847 Parliament passed a bill for the Buckinghamshire Railway to build an extension to Banbury.
+In 1847 Parliament passed the Buckinghamshire Railway Act 1847 (10 & 11 Vict. c. ccxxxvi) for the Buckinghamshire Railway to build an extension to Banbury.
 It was built through the south of Middleton Cheney parish, and Farthinghoe railway station was opened in the parish in 1851.
 It was in the southeast corner of the parish, 1+3/4 mi from the village, on the main road to Brackley.
 British Railways closed the station in 1952 and the railway in 1963.

 The Holt was a house in the parish designed by William Wilkinson.
 It built in 1864 and demolished in 1973.

 The parish used to include the village of Overthorpe, which is now a separate parish.